 Hydrate before you hike and bring extra water on your trip.
 The heat of the desert and the exercise will cause you to lose water quickly.
 Don't wait until you are thirsty, because by then you will have lost more water than you replaced.
 In the same way, remind your child to drink more water, even if they don't say they're thirsty.

-It's annoying that carry several water bottles, so a backpack with enough storage is helpful.
+Carrying several water bottles is annoying, so a backpack with enough storage is helpful.
 The CANYONERO BABY BACKPACK CHILD CARRIER has an extra-large storage area to hold the included baby changing pad, bottles, diapers, sweaters, phone, and keys.
 No need to carry extra bags along.
 The back pocket is even insulated so you can bring cool snacks or bottles along.

 In addition, electrolytes will help you stay hydrated, but they are lost through sweat.
-Thus, it’s a great idea to bring so electrolyte tablets with you.
+Thus, it’s a great idea to bring some electrolyte tablets with you.